cbabos/KnowledgeBase/README.md

 3. **Frontend not loading**:
    - Ensure the backend is running on port 8080
+   - Ensure the frontend dev server is running on port 3000/3001
    - Check browser console for errors
    - Verify the build was successful